-This section looks at your rights if you rent agricultural land such as a farm or smallholding and have an agricultural tenancy.
-There are three main kinds of agricultural tenancy: 1991 Act tenancies, limited duration tenancies and short limited duration tenancies.
+This section looks at the rights of tenants who rent agricultural land or an agricultural holding and have an agricultural tenancy.
+There are four main kinds of agricultural tenancy: 1991 Act tenancies, limited duration tenancies short limited duration tenancies and grazing lets.

-This page looks at your rights if you live on an agricultural holding and have a tenancy regulated by the Agricultural Holdings (Scotland) Act 1991.
+This section looks at the rights of tenants who live on an agricultural holding and have a tenancy regulated by the Agricultural Holdings (Scotland) Act 1991.